-The average rental price in Palm Beach Town Center is currently $2,256, based on NeighborhoodScout's exclusive analysis.
-The average rental cost in this neighborhood is higher than 86.9% of the neighborhoods in Florida.
+The average rental price in Palm Beach Town Center is currently $2,691, based on NeighborhoodScout's exclusive analysis.
+Rents here are currently lower in price than 57.2% of Florida neighborhoods.

 Palm Beach Town Center is a suburban neighborhood (based on population density) located in Palm Beach, Florida.
 This is a coastal neighborhood (i.e., is on the ocean, a bay, or inlet).

 Real estate in the Town Center of Palm Beach, FL is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and single-family homes.
 Most of the residential real estate is owner occupied.
 Many of the residences in the Town Center neighborhood are established but not old, having been built between 1970 and 1999.
 A number of residences were also built between 1940 and 1969.

 Vacant apartments or homes are a major fact of life in Palm Beach Town Center.
 The current real estate vacancy rate here is 45.0%.
 This is higher than the rate of vacancies in 98.0% of all U.S. neighborhoods.
 A relatively large percentage of housing here is seasonally occupied (37.2%).
 This can occur in vacation areas, and occasionally it is also found in neighborhoods that are primarily filled with college students, as some apartments could be vacant when school is not in session.
 If you live here year round, you may find that a number of buildings in your neighborhood are actually empty.